GrabCAD Print Advanced FDM Software Gives You Control Over Your CAD Files

-There’s no need to “dumb” your CAD files down to an STL format any longer if you’re a 3D printer user.
+There’s no need to “dumb” your CAD files down to an STL format any longer if you’re a Stratasys 3D printer user.
 Building upon GrabCAD Print’s ability to read CAD files natively, our new Advanced FDM feature enables fine level control over how FDM parts are manufactured.

-Advanced FDM is more intuitive and efficient than Insight and allows you to create more targeted structures.
+Advanced FDM in GrabCAD Print is more intuitive and efficient than Insight and allows you to create more targeted structures.
 It’s not a complicated software.
 By simply selecting areas on the design model and specifying desired results, Advanced FDM automatically calculates the required tool path for all layers to produce the required part.

-“The advanced FDM add-on for GrabCAD Print has been invaluable in improving our part processing time.
-When processing a very large number of tools and fixtures in a very time pressured environment, it was crucial for us to ensure that stronger tool areas were correct first time, every time,” said Dave Hewitson, a rapid prototyping programmer at McLaren.
-“Advanced FDM has negated the need to use multiple programs to program these parts, creating a more streamlined process.
-Furthermore, it has enabled us to better control the structure of end-use car parts, something that was previously very difficult with the solutions we had to hand – allowing us to get better parts to the track faster.”
+The advanced FDM add-on for GrabCAD Print has been invaluable in improving our part processing time.
+When processing a very large number of tools and fixtures in a very time pressured environment, it was crucial for us to ensure that stronger tool areas were correct first time, every time.
+Advanced FDM has negated the need to use multiple programs to program these parts, creating a more streamlined process.
+Furthermore, it has enabled us to better control the structure of end-use car parts, something that was previously very difficult with the solutions we had to hand – allowing us to get better parts to the track faster.

 You can now activate Advanced FDM with GrabCAD Print.
 It's available starting in GrabCAD Print version 1.24.
 If you have a supported printer, enable Advanced FDM in File → Preferences → FDM.

 Don't have GrabCAD Print?
 Download it for free here.

 Ready to try these features out?
 Here are three GrabCAD tutorials to test out these new applications:

 - How to 3D Texture Your Parts for FDM Printing Using SOLIDWORKS 2019!

 - How to 3D Print Jigs & Fixtures, Part 1: Choosing Your Target